aptech/docs/docs/CR-save.rst

         ========= =========================================
         ``-v89``  not supported
         ``-v92``  supported on UNIX, Windows
         ``-v96``  supported on all platforms.
-See also `Foreign Language Interface`, Chapter 1, for details on the various versions.
+See also `Foreign Language Interface <FLI-ForeignLanguageInterface.html>`_, for details on the various versions.
 The default format can be specified in :file:`gauss.cfg` by setting the *dat_fmt_version* configuration variable.
 If *dat_fmt_version* is not set, the default is *v96*.
         ========= =========================================